Next to your house, your swimming pool is your biggest investment.

 Here are 5 common pool design mistakes.
 Naturally, we’ll also tell you how to avoid them.

 Yes, you read that right.
-The single biggest mistake when designing a backyard pool is calling a swimming pool company, rather than a landscaping company.
+The single biggest mistake when designing a backyard pool is calling a swimming pool company, rather than a landscape design company.

 A swimming pool company is in the business of installing pools.
-A landscaping company is in the business of building backyard experiences.
+A landscaping company is in the business of transforming design ideas and building pool environments with a cabana or Mediterranean vibe for your backyard.
 That’s a much bigger project than just a pool.

-A pool company will tell you how much it will cost to install a swimming pool.
-But what about fencing?
-A patio?
+A pool company will tell you how much it will cost to install an inground swimming pool.
+But what about an outdoor kitchen?
+Decking?
+Hot tub?
+Patio?
 Lawn restoration?
 Lighting?

 Those aren’t afterthoughts.
 They’re an integral part of your outdoor living space.
 A skilled pool designer weaves it all together.

-When a Neave Pools designer sits down with you for a consultation, one of the first questions he asks is, “Do you entertain?”
+When an outdoor pool designer sits down with you for a consultation, one of the first questions he asks is, “Do you entertain?”

 No, we’re not angling for an invitation.
 We want to know how much space you’ll need.